leezhiwei/oi-docs/docs/handbook/sunray.md

 The Sun Ray Software needs the Sun/Oracle JRE 1.7 which is shipped with the Sun Ray Software.

+You may encounter an issue with regards to the file `libCrun.so.1` present in `/usr/lib/libCrun.so.1` with installation of the JDK/JRE.
+Please take note that this file will be present after installing the `system/library/c++/sunpro` package.

 ## Config

 You can run `utconfig` and `utadm` the way described in the [Sun Ray Software](https://docs.oracle.com/cd/E35310_01/index.html) document.